Wehali

-Wehali (Wehale, Waihali, Veale) is the name of a traditional kingdom at the southern coast of Central Timor, now in the Republic of Indonesia.
-It is often mentioned together with its neighbouring sister kingdom, as Wewiku-Wehali (Waiwiku-Wehale).
+Wehali (Wehale, Waihali, Veale) is the name of a traditional kingdom at the southern coast of Central Timor, now in Indonesia and East Timor.
+It is often mentioned together with its neighbouring sister kingdom, as Wewiku-Wehali (Malaka).
 Wehali held a position of ritual seniority among the many small Timorese kingdoms.

 Geography and society

-Wehali is centred at the village of Laran, situated on a fertile plain which is well suited for varied agriculture.
+Wehali is centred at the village of Laran, (now modern-day Wehali, Indonesia), situated on a fertile plain which is well suited for varied agriculture.
 It belongs to the South Tetun-speaking area, which is also known as Belu.
 The southern Tetun have a matrilineal system.
 At the apex of the political system stood a "great lord" (Nai Bot) who held the title of Maromak Oan ("son of God").
 His task was ritually passive, in a symbolic sense "female", and he kept an executive "male" regent or assistant by his side, the Liurai ("surpassing the land").

 History

 According to oral tradition Wehali was the first land that appeared from the waters which once covered the earth, which made it the centre or origin of the world from a Timorese perspective.
 Other traditions mention a migration from Sina Mutin Malaka (Chinese White Malacca) in ancient times.
 The historical background of this is not clear, but the account of Antonio Pigafetta of the Magellan expedition, who visited Timor in 1522, confirms the importance of the Wewiku-Wehali kingdom.
 In the 17th century the ruler of Wehali was described as "an emperor, whom all the kings on the island adhere to with tribute, as being their sovereign".
 He entertained friendly contacts with the Muslim kingdom of Makassar, but his power was checked by devastating invasions by the Portuguese in 1642 and 1665.
 Wehali was now brought inside the Portuguese sphere of power but appears to have had limited contact with its colonial suzerain.